cies/kubuntu-setup/kde/README.md

 * Disable autostart
 * Set "Manual temperature step" to `25`
 * Set "Manual brightness step" to `0.01`
+* ISSUE: setting keeps reverting in current setup]
+* TODO: use it from System Tray

 From left to right:
 * K-menu
 * NOT a pager (remove it)
-* task switcher
-* status bar
+* Task Manager
+* System Load Viewer (love this)
+* System Tray (configure it to remove Clipboard entry, as `META-V` is the way to go; before removing right click the icon `Configure Clipboard... > Clipboard history size` size set to 25)
 * the tiniest spacer you can make
-* Media Player
 * Redshift Control
-* System Load Viewer (love this)
 * Clock

 Now adjust the height of the pannel so that the icons look best (not too much out of line).

 ## System Settings